-Sicily, and the people of Syracuse journeyed thirsty170 for fifty miles171 to the city of Catania to venerate at the sepulchre of Saint Agatha the virgin: it happened also that the venerable virgin, the most noble Lucy of Syracuse, likewise journeyed on account of the festival, at the invitation of her mother Eutychia: who for four years had suffered from an issue of blood, and was unable to be relieved by the medicines of any physician.
-Then while the mysteries of the procession were being conducted, and the Gospel reading was recited, in which a woman by the touch of the hem of the garment of the Lord merited to be saved from the issue of blood: said holy Lucy to her mother, If thou, mother, believest that which hath been read : believe Agatha to be allowed for the name of Christ to merit this, that she might always be in the presence of him for whose name she hath suffered.
+Sicily, and the people of Syracuse journeyed thirsty for fifty miles to the city of Catania to venerate at the sepulchre of Saint Agatha the virgin: it happened also that the venerable virgin, the most noble Lucy of Syracuse, likewise journeyed account of the festival, at invitation of her mother Eutychia: who for four years had suffered from an issue of blood, and was unable to be relieved by the medicines of any physician.
+Then while the mysteries of the procession were being conducted, and the Gospel reading was recited, in which a woman by the touch of the hem of the garment of the Lord merited to be saved from the issue of blood: said holy Lucy to her mother, If thou, mother, believest that which hath been read: believe Agatha to be allowed for the name of Christ to merit this, that she might always be in the presence of him for whose name she hath suffered.
 Touch thou therefore her sepulchre believing : and thou shalt be delivered.
-But thou, O Lord.
+But thou, O Lord, have mercy upon us.

-Then with all being completed, the people departed, <and> the mother and daughter prostrated themselves before the sepulchre of the holy virgin: and with tears began to entreat succour.
-Meanwhile while lengthy prayers were offered: sleep overcame Lucy the virgin.
-And in a dream she saw blessed Agatha in the midst the of angels adorned with gems: standing, and saying to her, My sister Lucy, virgin consecrated to God: why askest thou of me, what thou thyself art able to fulfil at once?
-For thy faith hath <already> aided thy mother: behold, she is made well.
-And just as by me the city of Catania is raised to Christ, so through thee the city of Syracuse shall be honoured by him: because God hath prepared a pleasing dwelling place The virgin Lucy, being virginity. awakened, rose up trembling: and said to her mother, My mother : behold, <thou> art made well.
+→Hen, with all being completed, the people departed, and the mother and daughter prostrated themselves before the sepulchre of the holy virgin: and with tears began to entreat succour.
+Meanwhile, while lengthy prayers were offered: sleep overcame Lucy the virgin.
+And in a dream she saw blessed Agatha in the midst the of angels adorned with gems: standing, and saying unto her, My sister Lucy, virgin consecrated to

+God: why askest thou of me what thou thyself art able to fulfil at once?
+For thy faith hath already aided thy mother: behold, she is made well.
+And just as by me the city of Catania is raised to Christ, so through thee the city of Syracuse shall be honoured by him: because God hath prepared a dwelling place in pleasing The virgin Lucy, being virginity. awakened, rose up trembling: and said to her mother, My mother :

+behold, thou art made well.
 Through her who hath saved thee by her prayers, I beseech thee that thou wouldst not name to me a spouse at any time, nor wish thou to seek out the fruit of mortality from the posterity of my body: but all which thou wouldst give to me according to my corrupt condition, that I should pledge to a mortal man, give of mine to the one who shall be the Author of my chastity, the Lord Jesus Christ.
+But thou, O Lord, have mercy upon us.